 Hi, I am a fan of the old tool and created this as a fan page, I found some of the old info on the old website and posted it here to help people and developers looking for it.
 Remember I am just a fan so do not contact me for help or additional info.
 I did my best to make this website helpful.
 Read below for additional info.

-Scan Tailor is an interactive post-processing tool for scanned pages.
+Scan Tailor was an interactive post-processing tool for scanned pages that was started in 2007.
 It performs operations such as page splitting, deskewing, adding/removing borders, and others.
 You give it raw scans, and you get pages ready to be printed or assembled into a PDF or DJVU file.
 Scanning, optical character recognition, and assembling multi-page documents are out of scope of this project.

 Scan Tailor is Free Software (which is more than just freeware).
 It’s written in C++ with Qt and released under the General Public License version 3.
 We develop both Windows and GNU/Linux versions.

 This project started in late 2007 and by mid 2010 it reached production quality.
 In 2014, the original developer Joseph Artsimovich stepped aside, and Nate Craun took over as the new maintainer.